 (v) Potential Respondent acknowledges that any physical transmission service or financial transmission rights associated with any CSC Transmission Rights may be provided under the Open Access Transmission Tariff of the applicable RTO or RTOs, and that the structure of that RTO or RTOs or other regulatory changes, could affect the value of the CSC Transmission Rights.

 (vi) Potential Respondent acknowledges that information (including Confidential Information) provided by TEUS to Potential Respondent may contain errors, inaccuracies, inconsistencies or incomplete data.
 Potential Respondent will rely solely on its own due diligence to investigate the desirability of submitting an Open Season Proposal and to develop any such Open Season Proposal submitted.
+The Confidential Information offered by Potential Respondent is voluntarily offered and submitted by Potential Respondent to TEUS.
+Potential Respondent does not warrant or represent that the Confidential Information delivered to TEUS is accurate or complete and it is furnished hereunder on an "as is" basis without any expressed or implied warranties.
+Any reliance thereon shall be in the sole discretion and judgment of TEUS.

-(vii) Potential Respondent acknowledges that TEUS shall have no liability whatsoever for any errors, inaccuracies, inconsistencies or incomplete data included in information provided by TEUS to Potential Respondent, including Confidential Information provided by TEUS.
+(vii) Each party hereto acknowledges that the other party hereto shall have no liability whatsoever for any errors, inaccuracies, inconsistencies or incomplete data included in information exchanged between the parties, including Confidential Information exchanged between the parties.

 Section 4: Miscellaneous